-The most venomous snakes in Arizona are without a doubt the many rattlesnake species you can find.
-Rattlesnakes are pit vipers, a subfamily of snakes which are usually very dangerous.
+Arizona’s most venomous snakes are without a doubt its many rattlesnake species.
+Rattlesnakes are pit vipers, a subfamily of snakes which are usually aggressive with very toxic venom.

 Aside from the many rattlesnake species in Arizona, you can find two species of coral snake.
 These are the western coral snake and the Arizona coral snake.

-Coral snakes are extremely venomous, although they aren’t as dangerous as rattlesnakes.
-No fatalities have been reported for the Arizona coral snake despite its deadly venom.
+Coral snakes are highly venomous, although they aren’t as aggressive as rattlesnakes.
+No fatalities have been reported for the Arizona coral snake despite their deadly venom.

-That’s because while their venom is very potent, their fangs are short and their venom glands are small, and so can’t hold much venom by volume.
-Rattlesnakes, by contrast, have long fangs and large venom glands which make them far more dangerous to people.
+While their venom is potent, their fangs are short and their venom glands are small, and so can’t hold much venom by volume.
+Rattlesnakes, by contrast, have long fangs and large venom glands.

 - Difficulty breathing.
 You start by finding it difficult to draw deep breaths.
 If the impact is severe, you find it difficult to breathe at all.
 That’s because the nervous system is damaged, so your brain can’t tell your lungs to keep breathing.

 - Tissue death.
 The tissue around the bite mark will start to turn black and die.
-You may need to get your limb amputated to prevent the corruption from spreading.
+You may need to get your limb amputated to prevent the necrosis from spreading.